Games on Endogenous Networks: Final remarks

 \section{Final remarks}

 From academic peer effects to social status to trading networks, the connections people and firms choose to form affect the strategic actions they take and vice versa.
 Sound behavioral predictions and policy recommendations depend on taking these interactions into account, rather than studying each aspect separately.
-We offer a flexible formal framework that unites two types of models and solution concepts, pertaining to strategic actions and link choice.
-This unification enriches what we can capture, allowing us to make new and sharper predictions in important cases.
-We identify simple conditions that allow a stark characterization of equilibrium network structures and the behavior they support.
-Several widely studied applications fit within this framework, and we highlight new insights that emerge from applying our results.
+We offer a flexible framework that unites two types of models and solution concepts, pertaining to strategic actions and link choice.
+This unification enriches what we can capture and also supports tractable characterizations of equilibrium network structures and behavior.
+Several important applications fit within this framework, and we highlight new insights that emerge from applying our results.

 One key point---for which our applications serve as a proof-of-concept---is that the structural predictions the theory offers greatly reduce the space of possible networks, as well as the actions they can support.
-This is crucial for the tractability both of numerical calculations and theoretical analyses of how equilibria and welfare depend on the environment.
+This is crucial for the tractability of both numerical calculations and theoretical analyses of how equilibria and welfare depend on the environment.

-Given the highly structured networks our theory predicts, the framework requires further elaboration to fit realistic network structures.
-There are two directions we have argued are promising.
-One introduces noise in linking decisions or incentives.
-We expect that qualitative insights about linking patterns are robust, but noise raises theoretical questions about how much predictions change relative to our benchmark, and econometric questions about what one can identify from an observed network.
-A second direction examines models that combine different types of relationships.
-This would allow ``overlaying'' the simple structures arising in our characterizations, and exploring the economic implications of interactions between different kinds of relationships.